-Marine kidnapped as baby reunites with rescuing FBI agent
+Man kidnapped as baby reunites with rescuing FBI agent

 TACOMA, Wash.
-(AP) - An FBI agent who helped rescue a baby kidnapped from a Washington hospital in 1997 got quite the surprise at his retirement party.
+(AP) - An FBI agent who helped rescue a baby kidnapped from a Washington state hospital in 1997 got quite the surprise at his retirement party.

 The now-grown Stewart Rembert came to wish Troy Sowers well.